rice-crc/voyages/docs/development.md

 host:~/Projects/voyages$ docker exec -i voyages-mysql mysql -uroot -pvoyages -e "grant all on voyages.* to 'voyages'@'%'"
 ```

-Download the `emory-voyages_prod-*.sql.tgz` MySQL dump from the Google Drive share and expand to the `data/voyages_prod.sql` file.
+Download the latest `emory-voyages_prod-*.sql.tgz` MySQL dump from the Google Drive share and expand to the `data/voyages_prod.sql` file.

 Import the database dump to MySQL.